 Image file formatMost of the photos are published in the JPEG image file format with little compression.
 Others are published in the PNG file format when they require a transparent background or when they represent a small banner or button.
 A few are published in the GIF image file format.
 The colours of the wallpaper wallpaper BMP image file format are limited to 256 in order to keep the file sizes acceptable while error diffusion dithering is applied to simulate more colours.

 FontsThe fonts used on this website are Comic Sans MS and Arial (or Helvetica or Verdana).
 The browser uses these fonts from your computer if they are found.
 Otherwise it uses your browser's default font from the same generic font families Cursive and Sans-serif.
 For proper layout of text and pictures you should choose at least a medium text size "View > Text Size > Medium or Normal".

 HTML compatibilityThis website has valid HTML 5.2 and CCS 3 code.
 It has successfully performed formal validations conforming the World Wide Web Consortium (W3C) recommendations.
 It is validated with the W3C Markup Validation Service, the W3C CSS Validation Service and the Total Validator.
 This means that all HTML and CSS code in any web page is error-free and therefore should display correctly in all current, modern internet browsers.

 All HTML web pages are character encoded with the variable-length UTF-8 Unicode without a Byte Order Mark (BOM).

-The website has been checked with the Microsoft Internet Explorer, Mozilla Firefox and Google Chrome Internet browsers for possible compatibility issues.
+The website has been checked with the Microsoft Edge, Mozilla Firefox and Google Chrome internet browsers for possible compatibility issues.

 See the The making of for more information about SSL/TLS secure connections.